Utshaw/Linux-Command-Line/README.md

 - root's UID=0
 - if a command/program/script exits successfully then the exit status is 0 otherwise, the exit status is non-zero

+## User ID of accounts
+- system/application accounts have lower uids (<1000)
+- normal user has id>=1000
+- ids are set in file /etc/login.defs

 ## Shell built-in
 [Stackoverflow post about shell-builtin](https://stackoverflow.com/questions/3192373/what-are-shell-built-in-commands-in-linux) <br />
 - builtin commands are part of the shell, and are implemented as part of the shell's source code.